Probabilistic Autoencoder: The probabilistic autoencoder

-The PAE is trained to first achieve optimal reconstruction quality.
-The NF then allows to draw samples of that same quality.
-This is different from a VAE which needs to balance the reconstruction error (the likelihood term) with the sample quality (the KL term).
+where $q_\phi$ is an approximate, parametrized variational posterior, usually a Gaussian with diagonal covariance.
+Typical choices for the parametrized implicit likelihood $p_\theta(\bi x|\bi z)$ are a Bernoulli distribution for binary valued data or a diagonal Gaussian distribution for continuous data.
+The ELBO is guaranteed to bound the true evidence $p(\bi x)$ from below.
+During the VAE training equation~\ref{eq:ELBO} is evaluated stochastically on samples from the approximate posterior.
+Equation~\ref{eq:ELBO} shows that the VAE objective balances the average reconstruction error (the likelihood term or distortion) with the sample quality (the KL term or rate).
 If the former dominates the loss during training, the encoded distribution and prior do not match well.
-In this case, samples from the prior can land outside of the encoded domain resulting in a low sample quality.
-If the KL term dominates, some latent variables will not encode sufficient information and the reconstruction quality is low (a problem known as posterior collapse).
-A number of solutions have been proposed to overcome these problems.
-They generally add complexity in terms of model design and training procedure to the VAE.
-The differences between PAE and modified VAEs are discussed in more detail in Section~\ref{sec:rel_work}.
+If this is the case, samples from the prior can land outside of the encoded domain resulting in low sample quality.
+If the KL term dominates, some latent dimensions will solely be used to satisfy the second term and not encode any information about the input data, a problem known as posterior collapse~\citep{FixElbo}.
+Balancing the two terms can be controlled by an additional parameters $\beta$,